patrick-hudson/naughtyusers/README.md

 	php artisan db:seed
 	php artisan addservers
 ### Step 6: Set your root password.
-> Create a new file in controllers called PasswordController.php
+> Create a new file in app/controllers called PasswordController.php

-	Your file should look something like this
+> Your file should look something like this

 	<?php
 		class PasswordController extends Controller {